Joan Bybee: Natural Generative Phonology

 In the early and mid-70's, Bybee proposed that the connection between the abstract phonological representation of a word and the actual forms experienced by language users was a more direct one than previously postulated.
 Her theory of Natural Generative Phonology, elaborated upon and expanded the work of Theo Vennemann, proposing less abstract mental representations of sound structure while arguing for greater proximity between phonetic and phonological forms.

 Although belonging to a formalist tradition, Bybee's early work already contained elements that challenged the performance/competence model that underlay all Generative assumptions.
 Natural Generative Phonology proposed that the mental representation of language results from speakers’ exposure to actual language in use.
 The proposal that the structure of language derives from actual communication rather than from abstract rules wired in the brain represented a major departure from the mainstream linguistics, an idea Bybee pursued in all her subsequent work.

 Morphology

 In 1985, Bybee published her influential volume Morphology: A study of the Relation between Meaning and Form, in which she uncovered semantic regularities across 50 genetically and geographically diverse languages.
 These meaning similarities manifest themselves in recurring cross-linguistic patterns in morphological systems with respect to tense, aspect and mood.
 This work runs counter to Chomskyan generative theory, which describes grammar as an independent module of the brain that works in an abstract manner completely detached from semantic considerations.

+One of the main findings of this research is that morphemes used in derivation (e.g. -ship, -ness) bear a stronger connection to the meaning of the stem (e.g. friend-ship, drunken-ness) than inflectional ones (e.g. -s in friend-s).
+That is, the meaning of the inflectional morpheme -s is less central to the meaning of friend than -ship is in a word like friendship.
+As a result, many derivational morphemes may be understood by language users as part of the word as a whole, whose meaning may be less easy to retrieve.

+Inflectional morphemes such as English -s signalling the meaning of "more than one" would then be more likely to be understood as separate from the stem, since their meaning is more general and applicable to many different words.
+As a result, speakers may be able to perceive it without regards to any individual stem like friend.